physimals/quantiphyse/doc/dsc/dsc_tutorial.rst

 in brain tumor disease, while these maps are critical in stroke disease.

-To compare rCBF values in tumor ROI and Normal appearing white matter (NAWM) ROI, first you need to load MaskTumor and MaskNAWM -> Load or by drag and drop.
-Make sure you select ‘ROI’ as the data set type.
+To compare rCBF values in tumor ROI and Normal appearing white matter (NAWM) ROI, first you need to load the ROIs ``MaskTumor.nii.gz`` and ``MaskNAWM.nii.gz`` using ``File->Load`` or by drag and drop.

-To do Data statistic, select Data statistics from right hand side of the windows contains ‘Widgets’.
+Make sure you select ``ROI`` as the data set type.

+To view summary statistics, select the Data Statistics widget on the right hand side of the window.
+If you select the rCBF map from the first menu, and the MaskTumor ROI from the second you can view the following statistics:

 .. image:: /screenshots/dsc/stats1.png

-Or you can change ‘ROI’ to MaskNAWM to see these values in other ROIs.
+We can compare with the statistics in normal appearing white matter by changing the ROI to ``MaskNAWM``:

 .. image:: /screenshots/dsc/stats2.png

-The other way of comparing rCBF in these healthy and pathological ROI is by looking at histogram pattern of this map.
+Another way of comparing rCBF in these healthy and pathological ROI is by looking at histogram pattern of this map.
 From the Widgets menu select Visualisation->Histogram , then enter the following:

 .. image:: /screenshots/dsc/hist1.png